 In this section, we are going to review how to use Iftop on ubuntu 20.04.
 How to use this tool is very easy.
 Just follow the steps below.

 You can type the iftop command on the terminal with root privileges to display the bandwidth of the first network interface.
-You can then press the Q key to exit the iftop command output.
+Then press the Q key to exit the iftop command output.

 You can view the source and destination listening ports by pressing SHIFT+S and SHIFT+D. As you can see in the image below, this traffic is displayed along with the source and destination ports: